dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 The majority of these frameworks use JavaScript as programming language but I don't really like this language because you have no types, some weird things (equality between string and integer), parameters are sent as undefined if not passed, etc. I don't really like to develop applications with JavaScript because it's very ugly (even if I think it's OK for prototyping, but not in production).

 I discovered OCaml at the university, a very awful programming language with inferred static type, type checking at compilation time, an extraordinary community and... a compiler from OCaml to JavaScript!
 So, I wanted to use this language to develop mobile applications with Cordova: it will be my university project for a semester.
-<p class="dw-quote">The goal of my project is to be able to use native components of smartphones such like accelerometer, camera, send sms, etc in OCaml.</p>
+<div class="dw-quote">The goal of my project is to be able to use native components of smartphones such like accelerometer, camera, send sms, etc in OCaml.</div>

 <h2 class="text-center">What are Cordova, js_of_ocaml and gen_js_api?</h2>
 <ul>